bluenote-1577/phase-doc/docs/source/usage.rst

         │   ...

 Each contig in the bam file is phased independently of the other contigs and has its own set of outputs.
 Below we describe the outputs for each contig.
+For a deeper discussion of the output information and potential pitfalls, see :doc:`how-to-guides/htg2`.

 Haplosets
 ^^^^^^^^

-For the contig with name ``contig1``, the ``contig1_haplosets.txt`` file is output and describes the strain-level haplosets (clusters of reads) for this contig.
+For the contig with name ``contig1``, the ``contig1.haplosets`` file is output and describes the strain-level haplosets (clusters of reads) for this contig.
 The file looks as follows:

 .. code-block:: sh

     >HAP0_out-dir/contig1   SNPRANGE:1-6    BASERANGE:772-5000    COV:49.371  ERR:0.075   HAPQ:47   REL_ERR:1.35
     read_name1  first_snp_covered   last_snp_covered
     read_name2  first_snp_covered   last_snp_covered